Skip to main content

 Preschoolers learn through narrative.
 When a character in a story—a character who shares their name, their favorite toy, and their struggles—faces a moment of intense anger and finds a way through it, your child absorbs a template for coping that no amount of verbal instruction can match.

-Stories work at this age because they bypass the rational brain (which is still under construction) and speak directly to the emotional brain.
+Stories work at this age because they skip past the thinking brain (which is still under construction) and speak directly to the feeling brain.
 A child who hears about a character learning to “blow out the candles” when angry is more likely to try it themselves than a child who is simply told to breathe.
 The story gives the strategy a context, a character, and a feeling of possibility.
 That is why bibliotherapy is one of the most recommended tools for young children with big emotions.

 Frequently Asked Questions